FREES-Foundation/FREES/README.md

 - Use of the license without removing attribution or copyright notices.

 This license aims to promote software freedom while maintaining control over proprietary forks.

 ---

-## Why FREES?

-FPL combines the openness and permissiveness of BSD-style licenses with a safeguard against unapproved closed-source forks.
-It encourages collaboration and sharing while allowing the author to grant exceptions for proprietary versions if needed.

----